 - Inspires emergency response personnel to continuously pursue learning, question their strategies and apply changes as appropriate

-Emergency Managers Personnel, Healthcare personnel in any hospital setting, Emergency Medical Service (EMS) Personnel, Community Emergency Response Team (CERT) Personnel, Public health organizations.
+Emergency Management and Healthcare personnel in any hospital setting, Emergency Medical Service (EMS) Personnel, Community Emergency Response Team (CERT) Personnel, Public health organizations.
 Additional audiences may be found in field response assets such as Disaster Medical Assistance Teams (DMATs), or any medical-focused Mission Ready Package team affiliated with the Emergency Management Assistance Compact (EMAC) utilized by all states.
 Postgraduate students and researchers in EM, Resilience and Business Continuity

 1. Emergencies, Disasters and Catastrophic Events Defined

 2. Common Mistakes in Decision Making During Events